carolinestyc/UFOs/README.md

 As the user scrolls, they come to a brief 4 paragraph write-up on UFO sightings being fact or fiction before the dive into their search.

+When the search function is blank, the webpage shows every point of data and the filter fields are blank besides for the example searches.
+Having suggested searches shows the user what type of syntax to use while searching.
+For example, the data is in lower case so the user must search using lower case.
+Additionally, the state and country variables use short-hand; United States is us and California is ca. Thefore, the user needs to apply the same case when searching.

 ## Summary